 Set Tests

 Here’s where the intuition comes in.
-Spoon a ½ teaspoon of jelly into the chilled metal bowl to test the set, if it holds it’s shape around the edge and doesn't run like water anymore it’s ready, if not, continue cooking a bit.
+Right after the jelly passes 220F, spoon a ½ teaspoon of jelly into the chilled metal bowl to test the set, if it holds it’s shape around the edge and doesn't run like water anymore it’s ready, if not, continue cooking a bit.
 Drips off of the spoon should hesitate to fall, which is known as sheeting.

-The sweet spot for me is usually right after the jelly hits about 220F, or a little past, around 222-223F.
+I'm usually confident in the set around 223-225F, although if the grapes are cooked with their seeds to make juice (which add natural pectin) it can set around 220F.
 When the jelly holds it's shape dropped on a chilled plate, turn off the heat and beat in the lemon juice.

 Storing